 Filling in the online application only takes a few minutes.
 Borrowers can also complete an even shorter pre-approval application to see whether they will be approved without it hurting their credit.

 How Is iHelp Better than Other Lenders?

 iHelp makes it easier to connect to thousands of community banks to see the best rates available.
-The application process is simple and the interest rates are competitive.
-Borrowers who use cosigners receive lower interest rates and they are released once 24 monthly payments have been made on time. iHelp also offers forbearance for up to 24 months for borrowers who are going through economic hardship.
+The application process is simple and the rates are competitive.
+Borrowers who use cosigners receive lower rates and they are released once 24 monthly payments have been made on time. iHelp also offers forbearance for up to 24 months for borrowers who are going through economic hardship.

 Borrowers who make 24 monthly on-time payments receive a 0.3% rate reduction, which is great.
 However, there is no rate reduction for enrolling in automatic payments as with other lenders.
 Another thing to consider is that although there is no origination fee there is a 2% supplemental fee that is added to the loan at the time of the disbursement.

 iHelp makes it easier to connect to thousands of community banks to see the best rates available.
 The soft credit inquiry is an advantage for borrowers shopping around for the best rate who don't want another credit inquiry on their report.
-The application process is simple and the interest rates are competitive.
-Borrowers who use cosigners receive lower interest rates and they are released once 24 monthly payments have been made on time. iHelp also offers forbearance for up to 24 months for borrowers who are going through economic hardship.
+The application process is simple and the rates are competitive.
+Borrowers who use cosigners receive lower rates and they are released once 24 monthly payments have been made on time. iHelp also offers forbearance for up to 24 months for borrowers who are going through economic hardship.